Kaggle/kaggle-api/README.md

 ##### Create a new dataset

 If you want to create a new dataset, you need to initiate metadata file at first.
-You could fulfill this by running `kaggle datasets init -p FOLDER`.
+You could fulfill this by running `kaggle datasets init` as describe above.

 ```
 usage: kaggle datasets create [-h] [-p FOLDER] [-u] [-q] [-t]